BarredEwe/Prefire/README.md

 - iOS 14+

 ## Previews Troubleshooting
-- Don't forget remove ```#IF DEBUG``` for yours SwiftUI Previews.
-Xcode automatically removed Preview code, when you build release version.
-- NavigationView in Preview is not supported
+- `NavigationView` in Preview is not supported for Playbook